BackofenLab/RNA-Playground/docs/ReadMe.txt

     I have now rewritten the tables and separated the footer from the actual table.
 Now, the problem never occurs. >>

+/*------------------------------------------------------KEYWORDS------------------------------------------------------*/
+ /*---- "this"-keyword ----*/
+The "this"-keyword is not used in this project to reference the method-object, instead an instance on the object is created in the constructor.
+The idea behind this?
+In Javascript "this" points on the invoker-object which has called the method.
+So, with the strict-mode it is undefined in methods which are called by other methods.
+This can lead to bugs and so the "this"-keyword is only used in constructors of this project and for invokers which are not the class-object.

+/*--- "use strict"; ----*/
+To write good Javascript-code the strict-mode has to be used.
+The strict-command has to be written into the second line of every Javascript-file after the comment-header.

 /*------------------------------------------------------LOADING-------------------------------------------------------*/
 The loading of an algorithm-page into a webpage is done in the "loader.js"-file.
 In this file is a function "updateDocumentView(algorithm, view)" which loads the page into a "div".